Hansik - Exploring Korea's True Flavor

 Gimbap is made by spreading white rice on a sheet of gim (dried laver), layering it with spinach, pickled radish, carrots, egg, and beef, and then rolling it up like sushi.
 This was in the 1960s and 1970s that the gimbap we know today - rolled up into a cylindrical form - became popular.
 This rice-roll was the default picnic lunch for annual spring and autumn school outings.
 Many Koreans fondly remember eating the end pieces of the rolls while their mothers prepared gimbap on the morning of school field trips.

 Tteokbokki: The most popular snack

 Originally, tteokbokki was not a spicy dish.
-In the royal courts of Joseon, it was prepared by simmering beef, carrots, onions, pyogo (shitake mushroom), and other ingredients together with rice cakes in soy sauce.
-The colorful ingredients made it visually appealing as well as nutritional.
-It is believed that tteokbokki seasoned with spicy gochujang paste first appeared in the 1950s and became widely popular later during the 1970s.
+In the royal courts of Joseon, it was prepared by simmering beef, carrots, onions, pyogo (shitake mushroom), and other ingredients together with rice cakes in soy sauce. called gungjung tteokbokki (royal stir-fried rice cakes).
+The colorful ingredients of gungjung tteokbokki made it visually appealing as well as nutritional.
+It is believed that tteokbokki seasoned with spicy gochujang paste first appeared in the 1950s and became widely popular in the following years.